Which Drug Causes the Most Deaths Each Year?

-- Hydrocodone has a high potential for physical dependency and addiction if it is abused.
+- Hydrocodone has a high potential for dependency and addiction.

-- The number of prescriptions for opioids (like hydrocodone and oxycodone products) escalated from around 76 million in 1991 to nearly 207 million in 2013, with the U.S. responsible for nearly 100% of the world’s consumption of hydrocodone.
+- The number of prescriptions for opioids increased from 76 million in 1991 to nearly 207 million in 2013.
+The United States is responsible for nearly 100% of the world’s consumption of hydrocodone.

-- The recent introduction of extended-release formulations of hydrocodone has fueled controversy about the general safety and need for opioid medications in light of their potential for misuse, abuse, diversion and addiction.
+- The recent introduction of hydrocodone has raised questions about general safety and need for opioid medications.
+These concerns came from their potential for misuse, abuse, diversion and addiction.

-- From 2007 to 2009, data from RADARS poison control centers showed hydrocodone was involved in more intentional exposures by adolescents than any other prescription opioid.9
+- From 2007 to 2009, data from poison control centers showed hydrocodone more intentionally used by adolescents than any other prescription opioid.
+9

 What Is Methadone?